 Leaving Multiple Balloon, he joined Aesop's Fables, an already-established group who themselves had cabaret origins but, through a series of line-up changes, had morphed into a rockier act, not least due to the presence of Les Stacpool, one of the great Australian guitarists.
 Aesop's Fables disbanded three months after Tumahai's arrival and in October 1970 he joined Melbourne-based Nova Express, a large band in the vein of the then popular Blood Sweat & Tears.
 It was a fill-in position and just six weeks later Charlie was looking for work.
 But not for long, Healing Force was next.

-Guitarist and main songwriter Lindsay Wells had recently departed Bakery, Kiwi keyboardist Mal Logan was from the recently defunct Rebels, and drummer Laurie Pryor was from The Twilights.
+Guitarist and main songwriter Lindsay Wells had recently departed Bakery, New Zealand keyboardist Mal Logan was from the recently defunct Rebels, and drummer Laurie Pryor was from The Twilights.
 Add in Tumahai's growing CV and you had “Australia's first supergroup”.
 "That was just media and promoters," Tumahai said later.
-"We were just four musicians exploring ideas."
+“We were just four musicians exploring ideas.”

-Wells and Tumahai shared lead vocals but it was Charlie's voice that graced the band's sole release, ‘Golden Miles’, Wells' take on life on the road.
+Wells and Tumahai shared lead vocals but it was Charlie's voice that graced the band's sole release, ‘Golden Miles’, Wells's take on life on the road.
 ‘Golden Miles’ has appeared on numerous compilations since its release, in Australia and further afield.
 Although not a massive hit nationwide, it made it up for it in Melbourne, staying in the regional charts for five months.
 But within weeks of its release Tumahai had moved on.

 The Chain was an ever-changing collective of Melbourne-based blues musicians.
 In the coming years all four Healing Force members spent time with The Chain – Tumahai's stint was typically brief, just four months.
 He was lured away by another Kiwi, Leo De Castro, to form Friends, with Tumahai playing percussion and sharing vocals with De Castro.